-By Saurabh Sharma, MD, ACP Resident/Fellow Member
+Saurabh Sharma, MD, ACP Resident/Fellow Member

 A 73-year-old woman with a history of hypertension presented with shortness of breath and fever of three days' duration.
 Physical examination revealed hypotension, tachycardia and crepitations in the left lower chest.
 Laboratory testing showed leukocytosis with normal platelet count and elevated creatinine of 3.5 mg/dL.
 She developed septic shock and eventually required mechanical ventilation in the ICU.

 The patient was given IV ceftriaxone, azithromycin and vancomycin.
 She was also given prophylactic-dose subcutaneous heparin for prevention of deep venous thrombosis.
-On hospital day 9, the platelet count dropped to 53 × 103/mm3, progressively decreasing to 3 ×103/mm3 on day 11 (see Figure).
+On hospital day 9, the platelet count dropped to 53 × 103/mm3, progressively decreasing to 3 ×103/mm3 on day 11 (see Table).
 Heparin and all antibiotics, including vancomycin, were stopped.
 Further investigations showed a normal peripheral blood smear, hepatitis profile, thyroid profile, prothrombin time and partial thromboplastin time.
 Heparin-induced platelet antibody testing was negative.
 Serum lactate dehydrogenase, haptoglobin, fibrinogen and D-dimer were also within normal limits.
 Disseminated intravascular coagulation and heparin-induced thrombocytopenia were therefore ruled out.

-Multiple platelet transfusions and IV immunoglobulins were subsequently administered (see Figure).
+Multiple platelet transfusions and IV immunoglobulins were subsequently administered (see Table).
 Because drug-induced thrombocytopenia was suspected, blood samples were sent to detect antibodies to vancomycin, ceftriaxone and azithromycin by flow cytometry.
 The patient tested positive for IgG-class vancomycin-dependent platelet-reactive antibodies.
 IgM antibodies were negative.
 There were no antibodies found against ceftriaxone or azithromycin.
 By hospital day 25, the platelet count increased to 87 × 103/mm3 and subsequently normalized.